lacedicetea/KI-project/README.md

 Since we wrote it in LaTeX, I cannot embed it into this README directly.
 Furthermore, it is written in German since we attend a German university.

-For the finetuning itself, we used QLoRA to efficiently reduce the computing needed for the finetuning, allowing us to use a bigger model.
+For the finetuning itself, we used QLoRA to efficiently reduce the computing needed, allowing us to use a bigger model.
 More on that in our paper.

 # License 📝